Gambia: Why is this small African nation in turmoil?

+- He has declared a state of emergency; Adama Barrow set to be inaugurated

-(CNN)Gambia's President Yahya Jammeh should be spending his last day in power on Wednesday, but he has refused to accept defeat in last month's election and has indicated he won't hand over power to victor Adama Barrow on Thursday
+(CNN)Gambian President Yahya Jammeh should be spending his last day in office Wednesday but has refused to accept defeat in last month's election and has indicated he won't hand over power to victor Adama Barrow on Thursday.

 Jammeh's rejection of the results of the December 1 election has thrown the small West African nation into political turmoil, alarmed its neighbors and prompted concern for foreigners in the country.